Aiden Fink

-Aiden Fink (born November 24, 2004) is a Canadian college ice hockey player for Penn State University of the National Collegiate Athletic Association (NCAA).
+Aiden Fink (born November 24, 2004) is a Canadian professional ice hockey player for the Nashville Predators of the National Hockey League (NHL).

 Playing career

 Junior

 Fink spent two seasons with the Brooks Bandits of the Alberta Junior Hockey League (AJHL).
 During the 2021–22 season, he recorded 19 goals and 34 assists in 60 games and helped the Bandits win the 2022 Centennial Cup.
 During the 2022–23 season, he recorded 41 goals and 56 assists in 54 games.
 He led the AJHL with 97 points, averaging 1.8 points per game.
 During the 2023 Centennial Cup, he led all players in scoring with six goals and seven assists in six games to help the Bandits win their second consecutive Centennial Cup.
 He was subsequently awarded the Roland Mercier Trophy as tournament MVP and also named the tournament's Top Forward and Top Scorer.
 Following an outstanding season, he was named Top Forward and Most Valuable Player in both the AJHL and Canadian Junior Hockey League (CJHL).

 On June 29, 2023, Fink was drafted in the seventh round, 218th overall, by the Nashville Predators in the 2023 NHL entry draft.